Orgasmatronics/masterBetaKitTutorial1/README.md

   Same as above, but you can reset to the lowest setting by pushign the button
 7. chaos
   Chaotic pendulum, with Runge-Kutta solver

+For more information see the blog at http://www.orgasmatronics.com/blogs/blog